Bi-orthogonal Polynomial Sequences and the Asymmetric Simple Exclusion Process: Bi-Orthogonal Pair of Polynomial Sequences

 \section{Bi-Orthogonal Pair of Polynomial Sequences}

 Consider the pair of sequences,

 of monic polynomials (where $P_n$ and $Q_n$ are degree $n$).
-We wish to determine if it is possible to find such a pair which are also orthogonal with respect to $\lf$.
-In particular, do there exist such sequences for which $\lf(P_n\otimes Q_m)=\Lam_m\delta_{n,m}$ (and $\Lam_n$ non-zero)?
+We wish to determine if it is possible to find such a pair which are orthogonal with respect to $\lf$.
+In particular, do there exist such sequences for which $\lf(P_n Q_m)=\Lam_n\delta_{n,m}$ with $\Lam_n>0$?
+These two sequences will then give us a basis and a dual basis for the representation associated with the Al-Salam-Chihara polynomials obtained in \cite{Sasamoto:1999aa,UCHIYAMA:2003aa}.